 Here are some night fishing tips to help towards your success.

 It can be very startling when you have fallen into a deep sleep and all of a sudden your bite alarm is screaming at you, full pace.
 All of a sudden, you are trying to get out of your sleeping bag, trying to get your shoes on, and trying to figure out which way is up!
 I have rushed out of my bivvy a few times now, rush towards the rods, and ended up running sideways because I couldn’t see the horizon and figure out where I was.

 If you are rushing out of your bivvy towards your rod, you need to make sure you aren’t tripping over things in your way.
 If you have bags, food, or worse, rigs, hooks, and sharp stuff, you are going to either end up injured, or in the lake!

-Before you go to bed, put your bags to the back of the bivvy.
+Before you go to bed, put your bags on the back of the bivvy.
 Put your rig components and sharp tools back in the tackle box and out of the way.
 Put your shoes in front of you so you can slip them on quickly.
-And, have your headlamp available ready to grab on the way out.
+And, have your headlamp available and ready to grab on the way out.

 Simple tasks are made a lot more difficult in the dark under torchlight.
 Get things organized before it gets dark.

 Set Up Lighting Before Dark

 You will always be better off having too much lighting than not enough.